Science header graphic

 SPLASH Research Techniques

-SPLASH utilized consistent sampling efforts in feeding and wintering areas of humpbacks within the North Pacific.
-Various field techniques including photo-identification and biopsy tissue sampling were employed.
+SPLASH used consistent sampling efforts in feeding and wintering areas of humpbacks within the North Pacific.
+Researchers used various field techniques, including photo-identification and biopsy tissue sampling.

 Photo Identification

-The patterns of humpback whales' flukes (tail) are unique to each individual as fingerprints are to humans.
-The process of photographing the underside of humpback whale flukes, known as photo-identification, leads to valuable information about such things as humpback whale population sizes, migration, sexual maturity, and behavior patterns.
+The patterns of humpback whales' flukes (tail) are unique to each individual, like human fingerprints.
+The process of photographing the underside of humpback whale flukes, known as photo-identification, leads to valuable information about humpback whale population sizes, migration, sexual maturity, and behavior patterns.

 Photo Identification Info Sheet